Greetings and Intimations

 Sunday School & Youth Fellowship are closed for the October holiday period.
 Classes will meet again on Sunday 27 October after school resumes.

 The Ladies’ Bible Study Group meets in the Church Hall on Tuesdays from 10.30 am to 12.00 noon.
 All ladies welcome.

-The Prayer Fellowship group will meet in the Church Hall at 7.00 pm this coming Tuesday evening.
+The Prayer Fellowship meets in the Manse at 7.00 pm on Tuesday evenings.
 All are welcome to attend.